Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

-Dryness in the eyes occurs when your eyes do not produce enough tears to stay wet or when your tear film does not work correctly.
+Dry eye occurs when your eyes do not produce enough tears or when your tear film does not work correctly.
 This can make your eyes feel uncomfortable.
 In some circumstances, it can lead to vision problems.

 Dry eye syndrome is common.
 Over 16 million Americans have dry eye syndrome.

 Also Great: Liingo

 Wearing contact lenses for extended periods can cause dry eyes.
 Approximately half of contact lens wearers experience contact lens-related dry eye.

 High-water content lenses are more likely to result in dry eyes than those with low-water content.
 They usually send moisture to the eye when you first fit them in but can dry out quicker.